isabella232/magento-learn.en/help/free-video-library/how-to-change-your-store-url-in-magento-2.md

 ---
 # How to change your store URL in Magento 2

-In this short video just following simple steps you will know how to change your store URL in Magento 2.
+How to change your store URL in Magento 2 by following just a few simple steps.

 #### Who is this video for?
 * Developers